Thaikkupin Tharam: Production

 Thaikkupin Tharam was the directorial debut of M. A. Thirumugam, and the first film produced by Sandow M. M. A. Chinnappa Thevar under the then newly-formed Thevar Films.
 Principal photography commenced on 5 July 1955 in the sets put up at Vauhini Studios, with Nagi Reddi cranking the camera for the first shot.
 Thirumugam also took care of editing, assisted by M. A. Mariappan and M. G. Balu Rao.

 Soundtrack

 The music was composed by K. V. Mahadevan.
-Lyrics were by Thanjai N. Ramaiah Dass, A. Maruthakasi, Kavi Lakshmanadas, T. A. Natarajan and Sandow M. M. A. Chinnappa Thevar.

 Release and reception

 Thaikkupin Tharam was released on 21 September 1956, delayed from a 14 September release.
 The Indian Express wrote the film is "a picture distinctive for theme and treatment alike.
 Neither a social nor a conventional thriller, yet ambitious to combine the powers of both, it is a fantasia".
 According to historian Sachi Sri Kantha, it was the "first successful movie in a social theme" for Ramachandran.
 The film ran for over 100 days in theatres.